Da-Pen/nba-predictor/README.md

 Adjusting the epochs, number of layers, input data size, or batch size didn't have much effect.

 ### Findings
-- So far, the best win / loss prediction accuracy I could achieve was a **~68%** accuracy.
+- So far, the best win / loss prediction accuracy I could achieve was a **~68%** accuracy (using 5-fold cross validation)
 - If we predict games based only on win rate (always predict that the team with higher win percentage wins, then we achieve **~62%** accuracy)
 - With a simple DNN with one hidden layer and using the following metrics as input:
   - \# wins